Continuum Robot State Estimation with Actuation Uncertainty: Discrete Cosserat Rod Estimation

-which penalizes deviations of $\brm{T}_0$ from its prior mean $\bar{\brm{T}}_0$.
+which penalizes deviations of $\brm{T}_1$ from its prior mean $\bar{\brm{T}}_1$.

-To solve the system, additional factors need to be placed on the wrench variables $\brm{F}_k$.
-To model a Cosserat rod under known loading conditions, this can be done by attaching prior factors:
+To solve the system, additional factors need to be placed on the wrench variables $\brm{f}_k$.
+Under known loading conditions, this can be done by attaching prior factors to the wrench variables:

-In Section \ref{sec:tendon_actuation}, we show how to instead attach actuation factors for more realistic scenarios.
+In Section \ref{sec:tendon_robot}, we instead attach actuation factors for more realistic scenarios when $\brm{f}_k$ are not directly known.